gregoryloden/run/README.txt

 	if	<	[value1]	[value2]

  These are pretty straight-forward, they evaluate to true if [value1] is greater-than-or-equal-to, greater than, less-than-or-equal-to, or less than [value2], respectively.
+Remember that booleans are represented as a 1 or a 0, so you can use them like integers here; colors can also be used like integers, but those are a bit trickier.
 There is an equals, but we'll get to that later.
  There are two clause forms that deal with pixel colors.
 The first one,

 	if	colorat	[x]	[y]	[r]	[g]	[b]